Kathy Maister's Start Cooking

 Slicing any of the cabbages is much easier if the cabbage is crisp and cold from the refrigerator.

-I have several recipes in the works for cabbage.
-Next week, I’ll be doing a photo-tutorial on Sweet and Sour Cabbage which is a great side dish to serve with Roasted Pork, Leg of Lamb or Glazed ham.
+Sweet and Sour Cabbage (shown below) is a great side dish to serve with Roasted Pork, Leg of Lamb or Glazed ham.

 Cheers!